cloe-lang/doc/overview/concept.md

 +---------+
 ```

-The next topic is what programs do and how they behave.
+The next topic is how programs interact with the rest in the universe.
 For simplicity, classify the actions done by programs into 2 categories.
-One is "inputs" which are pure queries for information towards the outside of
+One is *inputs* which are pure queries for information towards the outside of
 the program.
-The other is "effects" which change something else in the universe.
+The other is *effects* which change something other than the program itself in
+the universe.

 ```
    input